9 Best Receipt Scanner Apps for Small Business (2026)

 - GDPR-compliant EU-based data storage

-Pricing: Free plan with 15 scans per month.
-Paid plans start from $6.58/month with unlimited scanning, bank statement extraction, QuickBooks integration, and all advanced features.
+Pricing: Single Elite plan at $16.65/month, billed annually ($199/year).
+Includes 7-day free trial.
+Covers unlimited document scanning, bank statement extraction, QuickBooks integration, and all advanced features.

 Pros: